neoclide/coc.nvim/Readme.md

 _True snippet and additional text edit support_

-To make floating window works, [follow steps in faq](https://github.com/neoclide/coc.nvim/wiki/F.A.Q#how-to-make-preview-window-shown-aside-with-pum).
+To make floating the window work, [follow the steps in the faq](https://github.com/neoclide/coc.nvim/wiki/F.A.Q#how-to-make-preview-window-shown-aside-with-pum).

 Checkout [doc/coc.txt](doc/coc.txt) for vim interface.